An official website of the United States government

 DELIVERIES AND PICK UPS

-Individuals making deliveries or picking up loads on NBK installations must have valid government issued photo identification, proof of citizenship, and a Bill of Lading (hard copy only) in order to be vetted by the VCC and receive a temporary pass.
+Individuals making deliveries or picking up loads on NBK installations must have valid government issued REAL ID compliant photo identification, proof of citizenship, and a Bill of Lading (digital or or hard copy that includes location of pickup or delivery with point of contact phone number) in order to be vetted by the VCC and receive a temporary pass.
 See Required Documents above for acceptable proof of citizenship.
 After receiving a favorable background check by VCC personnel, delivery drivers will be issued a temporary pass.
 If going into the PSNS Controlled Industrial Area (CIA), drivers will need to be escorted after the vetting process.
 If the delivery is going into lower base Bangor, a separate pass must be issued by the VCC.
 It is up to the driver or their company to coordinate these arrangements.
 VCC personnel will not arrange for a sponsor.
 It is important to note that these sponsors are not typically contractors.

-Drivers possessing a valid TWIC card who are entering the installation common areas may bypass the vetting process inside the VCC.
-Drivers must have their TWIC, Bill of Lading (hard copy only), and proof of citizenship.
+Drivers possessing a valid TWIC card who are accessing an NBK installation common area may bypass the vetting process inside the VCC.
+Drivers must have their TWIC, Bill of Lading, and proof of citizenship.
 If they are entering a restricted area, they must have the above items, and be vetted inside the VCC with a favorable background check and sponsor into the restricted area.
 Once again, it is on the driver or their organization to make these arrangements.
-Individuals delivering to lower base Bangor require a temporary One Trip Pass (OAP), typically issued and controlled by the Bangor VCC.
+Individuals delivering to lower base Bangor require a temporary One Trip Pass (OAP), issued and controlled by the Bangor VCC.

 GETTING HERE